 - Living with the Land – an automated boat ride through simulated ecosystems and futuristic greenhouses.
-The line moves quickly, and there’s lots to look at, but the material isn’t gripping for most adults or older children.
+The line moves quickly, and there are lots to look at, but the material isn’t gripping for most adults or older children.

-- O Canada – another 360-degree film, paced slower.
+- Canada Far and Wide– another 360-degree film, paced slower.
 No lines are common.

-- Impression de France – this tour of France uses three giant side-by-side screens for 180-degrees.
-Audiences can at least sit this time, and the chairs are so comfortable, napping becomes a danger.
+- Impression de France – this tour of France uses three giant side-by-side screens for 180 degrees.
+Audiences can at least sit this time, and the chairs are so comfortable, that napping becomes a danger.
 The soundtrack of classical music is wonderful for adults, but at times too loud for tykes.

 There are several smaller entertainment experiences at Epcot localized to smaller venues, especially in the country pavilions of World Showcase.
-Few are of “must-see” quality, and are advisable only if you need a break or wish to take in a particular kind of cultural offering.
-One consistent crowd-pleaser is the troupe of gymnasts at the China pavilion, though this too is fairly low-key.
+Great if you need a break or wish to take in a particular kind of cultural offering.
+One consistent crowd-pleaser is the troupe of gymnasts at the China pavilion.

-The major entertainment of the day occurs late at night: the Illuminations fireworks, which explode over the central lagoon of World Showcase.
+The major entertainment of the day occurs late at night: the Harmonious fireworks, which explode over the central lagoon of World Showcase.
 Simply put, do not miss this show.
-The decentralized nature of this show means you can view from anywhere around the lagoon, but choose a spot where you can see the globe in the center of the lake, or else your view of the fireworks may be slightly obscured.
+The decentralized nature of this show means you can view from anywhere around the lagoon, but choose a spot where you can see the projections, or else your view of the fireworks may be slightly obscured.
 You may wish to start finding a spot 30 minutes (or even 60 minutes) before show time if having a prime seat is important for you.